-OVERVIEW: The Civilian Research and Development Foundation’s public health related grantmaking focuses on research that fosters international collaboration to prevent, diagnose, and treat diseases.
+OVERVIEW: The Civilian Research and Development Foundation’s public health grants support research that fosters international collaboration to prevent, diagnose, and treat diseases.

 IP TAKE: This foundation seeks to deconstruct scientific silos.
-This may not be the funder for those who are not collaborative with peers.
+It may not be a fit for those who are not collaborative with peers.

 PROFILE: Based in Arlington, Virginia, the Civilian Research and Development Foundation (CRDF Global) was established in 1995 as “an independent nonprofit organization that promotes international scientific and technical collaboration through grants, technical resources, training, and services.”
-The foundation has satellite offices in Arlington, Virginia; Amman, Jordan; and Kiev, Ukraine as it seeks to promote "safety, security, and sustainability through science and innovation."
-Its programmatic support invests in biosecurity, chemical security, and nuclear security, and global health.
+The foundation has satellite offices in Arlington, Virginia; Amman, Jordan; and Kiev, Ukraine.
+It seeks to promote "safety, security, and sustainability through science and innovation."
+Programmatic support here invests in biosecurity, chemical security, nuclear security, and global health.

-The foundation’s public health-related giving, conducted through its global health program, supports “research that promotes collaboration between scientists in the U.S. and aboard to better prevent, diagnose, and treat global diseases.”
-According to CRDF Global, it supports a variety of global health concerns, which includes but is not limited to HIV/AIDS, infant health, tuberculosis research, drug abuse, water-borne pathogens, and regional infectious disease prevention and surveillance.
+Public health grants through CRDF's global health program support “research that promotes collaboration between scientists in the U.S. and aboard to better prevent, diagnose, and treat global diseases.”
+They support a variety of global health concerns, including but not limited to HIV/AIDS, infant health, tuberculosis research, drug abuse, water-borne pathogens, and regional infectious disease prevention and surveillance.

-Grant amounts range from about $5,000 to over $600,000.
+Grants range from about $5,000 to over $600,000.
 CRDF does not offer grants for projects involving early childhood, primary, or secondary education.
 Moreover, grants are not awarded for fundraising activities, or military and/or weapons-related research.
-The foundation provides additional funding opportunities, which grantseekers should check often as they change often.
+The foundation provides additional funding opportunities, which grantseekers should check often, as they change often.
 In addition, CRDF offers both research fellowship and program management opportunities.